 Leaves: From these side branches develop whorls of small very short branchlets (see photo far below), technically known as cladophylls, which perform the function of leaves but are not true leaves at all, but reduced branches.
 This foliage on these side branches looks feathery.
 On the main stem are the true leaves which are reduced to small scales.
 It is from these scale nodes that the side branches arise.

 Flowers: At the base of the whorl of side branches in May and June come the flowers in opposite pairs.
 They are greenish to white, 6 part, stalked, with oblong tepals forming a tubular or bell shape, about 1/3 inch long.
 They are either all male or all female (plants are dioecious).
 Male flowers have 6 stamens with orange anthers and white filaments (not protruding) and can be more bell shaped.
-Female flowers have the pistil with a 3-stigma style and are more tubular.
+Female flowers have a pistil with a 3-stigma style and are more tubular.
 The ovary is green and in 3-sections.
 Pollination is by insects.

 Fruit: The flowers mature to a round red berry 1/8 to 1/4 inches diameter that contains 3 to 6 seeds that are black, kidney to ellipsoid shape, 4-4.5 mm long x 2.5-3 mm wide.

 Habitat: The plant needs full sun and moist to slightly dry soil such as found in upland places, fields, roadsides and open woods.

 Names: The genus Asparagus is the old classical name for this plant, known since ancient times.
 The species name officinalis refers to being 'sold in shops' and is used when plants have known or supposed medicinal qualities.
 The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Some references have now placed this plant in the Asparagaceae family, but that is not universal.